hemayet-nirjhoy/backpacker/README.md

 ![](screenshot/backpacker.png)

 # Passenger Profile
-A passenger must be signed up for using the service of the Backpacker.
+A passenger must be registered for using the service of the Backpacker.
 He/She can edit his profile information anytime.

 ![](screenshot/backpacker-profile.png)